Who We Are

-We see Jesus’ willingness to suffer for the lost and the hopeless as a model for all who would come after Him, and that we likewise are to take up our Cross and to walk the way of suffering, joy, and ultimate redemption.
+We see Jesus’ willingness to suffer for the lost and the hopeless as a model for all who would come after Him, and that we likewise are to take up our cross and to walk the way of suffering, joy, and ultimate redemption.
 We are convinced that the clearest expression of the gospel is love, and that love is forever re-defined by Jesus in His death for us.
-We are committed to the kind of radical faith that means we are ready and willing to suffer and sacrifice for Jesus, His name and His kingdom.
+We are committed to the kind of radical faith that means we are ready and willing to suffer and sacrifice for Jesus, His name, and His kingdom.
 7

 Prayer and Dependence on God

 We believe in prayer and dependence on God.
 We commit ourselves to live a prayer-oriented life because only God can accomplish what He calls us to do and God should receive the glory.
-For this reason, we believe the church should be committed to pray for the world, the coming of the kingdom, and a deeper revelation of God.
+For this reason, we believe the church should be committed to praying for the world, the coming of the kingdom, and a deeper revelation of God.
 We value constant prayer because:

 - We desire to know God, to deepen our understanding and revelation of his love for us and the world.

 - We believe we are all called to the ministry of intercession and we want to see his kingdom come.

 - We need the Lord of the harvest to send us and other laborers in to the harvest field.8

 Because we value a spirit of “community”, we commit ourselves to both sharing and giving to believers and unbelievers alike.
 In sharing what we have with others we confess that God is the true owner and that we are only stewards in His vineyard.
 Following the example of Christ’s sacrifice at the Cross, we are called to sacrifice as well.
 We encourage our people to give as often and as generously as they can and to consider themselves stewards of the rest.
 Likewise, the collective finances of the church and ministries are used to advance the mission of Project:Re3.9